Inf1n1ty0/PositronWiki/Printers/Positron/Hardware/Extruder.md

 ---
 ## Required Parts
 ### Hardware
-> Many of these parts with be in a bag labeled Extruder Kit {.is-info}
+> Many of these parts will be in a bag labeled Extruder Kit {.is-info}

 - Bearing, MF148ZZ